markusressel/blog/content/articles/my-first-blog-post.md

   - helloworld
 ---

-Hi all, this is the first post of on my blog created using [Nuxt.js](https://nuxtjs.org).
+This is the first post of on my blog created using [Nuxt.js](https://nuxtjs.org).
+To test things out, this post showcases different capabilities of Markdown and @nuxt/content.

 <!--more-->